sunyentan/stream3d/README.md

+(i accidentally uploaded my key but dont worry its revoked!)
 # STREAM3D - Volumetric Web Renderer

 STREAM3D is a web-based point cloud renderer built with **THREE.js** and **LiveKit** for **real-time 3D streaming**.
 It provides a smooth and intuitive interface for visualizing a live depth stream, optionally over a `.xyz` environment model.